talwrii/awesome-nook-str-eink-display/readme.md

 1. A skip oboe button will appear
 1. Press it and you are done

+(In fairness, some of this is discussed in the blog above - or at least linked to)

 ## Hurdle firmware page discourages you from downloading firmware
 Downloading firmware.
 Some of the documentation muttered about automatic firmware downloads but you can still download the firmware [here](https://help.barnesandnoble.com/hc/en-us/articles/5583185727643-NOOK-Simple-Touch-Simple-Touch-with-GlowLight-Software-Updates under the manual download section)

 I may well include the firmware here for posterity - though do you trust me to download firmware.

 ## Hurdle: Usb device not being detected
 When I plugged in the nook it started charging, but I could not see the device from a mac.

 * This [blogpost](https://www.reddit.com/r/nook/comments/kj0lud/nook_first_edition_not_recognized_by_computer/) describes the issue suggested trying different cables.